jerinsam/docker-learn-hands-on/README.md

 These Dockerfiles can be used in ***Docker Compose*** to create multiple containers, Docker Compose helps to orchestrate multiple containers.
 It can be used to create a network of containers, and it can be used to manage the lifecycle of containers.

-### **Following Services are covered -**
+### **Following services are covered -**
 1. Dockerfile
 2. Docker Compose
 3. Docker Commands

 ### **How to navigate through this Repo -**
-1. Navigate to **`./dockerfile-config-dbt/README.md`**: This will help to understand basics of Dockerfile and how to build/ create image and start the container.
+1. Navigate to **`./dockerfile-config-dbt/README.md`**: This will help to understand basics of Dockerfile and how to build/ create image and start the container and directory **`./dockerfile-config-dbt/`** will contain all the files related to Dockerfile.
-2. Navigate to **`./dockerfile-docker-compose-config-spark/README.md`**: This will help to understand basics of Dockerfile and Docker Compose and how to orchestrate multi container docker service.
+2. Navigate to **`./dockerfile-docker-compose-config-spark/README.md`**: This will help to understand basics of Dockerfile and Docker Compose and how to orchestrate multi container docker service and directory **`./dockerfile-docker-compose-config-spark/`** will contain all the files related to Dockerfile, Docker Compose and necessary Docker Commands.
 3. Navigate to **`./docker-commands.md`**: This will help to understand common docker commands to build and manage the containers.